brson/hackmd-collab/compile-time-1.md

 In the next episode, we'll deep-dive into the specifics of Rust's language design that cause it to compile so slow.

 Stay Rusty, friends.

-## Addendum: Thanks

-This work has benefited from the input and review of several people.
-Thanks especially to Calvin Weng for the reviews.
-Thanks to Niko Matsakis for advice about Rust's compile time behavior.
-Thanks to Graydon Hoare for recollections about Rust's design.
-Thanks to others for their patience.

 ## Addendum: Bad metaphore body-count